Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 Once you’ve reviewed your calendar for the past week, have a look forward for a few weeks and see what is on your horizons.
 Upcoming deadlines should be obvious and might remind you of an obligation you accepted but have not yet actioned.

-Again, transfer identified tasks into your system.
+Again, transfer identified tasks into your task management app or todo list.

 Review ‘Waiting For’ list